ioncakephper/test-weaver/README.md

 - `npm run fix`
   - Automatically formats all files and fixes all auto-fixable linting issues.
 Run this before committing your changes.

+- `npm run docs:structure`
+  - Updates the project structure section in the README file to reflect the current state of the project

 ## 📁 Project Structure

 ```plaintext